 The white spots on the first of the flower subjects are mold clusters, not evident in VIS.
 All four filters are successful in making them very visible in NUV.

-Although with PrimaLuceLab U the second flower subject looks washed out, this is caused by the fact that, with some subjects, this filter requires a lower exposure than with the other three filters discussed on this page.
+Although with PrimaLuceLab U the second flower subject looks washed out, this is partly caused by the fact that, with some subjects, this filter requires a lower exposure than with the other three filters discussed on this page.
 The last image shows the effects of correct exposure with PrimaLuceLab U. This filter also seems to provide a slightly lower contrast than Baader U and XRR0340, but there is plenty of dynamic range in the images that can be recovered by moderate post-processing.

 The PrimaLuceLab U is different from other commonly used filters for NUV imaging, and produces significantly different visual results.
 It is a welcome addition to the quite limited range of UV-pass filters available for digital UV imaging, not the least for its price, currently lower than that of any other comparable filter.